zudi-lin/pytorch_connectomics/docs/source/tutorials/synapse.rst

     :align: center
     :width: 800px

     Qualitative results of the synaptic polarity prediction on the EM-R50 dataset.
-The three-channel outputs consists of pre-synaptic region, post-synaptic region and their union (synaptic region) are visualizd in RGB on the gray-scale EM images.
+The three-channel outputs that consist of pre-synaptic region, post-synaptic region and their union (synaptic region) are visualizd in color on the EM images.
 The single flows from the magenta sides to the cyan sides between neurons.

 #.
 Get the dataset: